tnoonanjr/cyber-lab/lab3/README.md

 ## Question 1
-Given a folder of executable files, check for a match for the target hash via brute force running each file.'
+Given a folder of executable files, check for a match for the target hash via brute force running each file.

 ## Question 2